MikeSchulze/gdUnit4/_advanced_testing/cmd.md

 # Command Line Tool

-### GdUnit4 Command Line Tool
+## The GdUnit Command Line Tool
-GdUnit4 provides a tool that allows you to run a specific set of test suites and tests from the command line.
+GdUnit4 provides a command line tool named `res://addons/gdUnit4/bin/GdUnitCmdTool.gd` that allows you to run a specific set of test suites and tests from the command line.
+The tool provides a set of commands that can be used to control the execution of tests.
-The tool is named `runtest.sh` for linux/macos and `runtest.cmd` for windows and is located in the **project folder** and provides a set of commands.
+You can use the provided scripts `addons/gdunit4/runtest.sh` for linux/macos and `addons/gdunit4/runtest.cmd` for windows to execute the tool.

 To get an overview of the available commands, execute it with the command `-help`.